-The Slice Resource Orchestrator (SRO) manages the lifecycle of all the (stitched) slice-segments and orchestrates the service elements across the end-to-end slice, i.e., it performs the placement and embedding of VMs into the resource domains.
+The Slice Resource Orchestrator (SRO) manages the lifecycle of all the (stitched) slice-segments and orchestrates the service elements across the end-to-end slice, i.e., it performs the placement of service components into the resource domains.
 These actions are performed according to the monitoring information provided by the Infrastructure and Monitoring Abstraction (IMA) component.
-The IMA is a uniform abstraction layer introduced in order to hide the specific technological implementation of the VIM / WAN Infrastructure Manager (WIM) and monitoring subsystems in each slice-segment.
-A uniform northbound interface offered by IMA, allows the SRO to perform his specific functions in an abstracted way: a technology specific, pluggable adaptation layer to different VIMs/ WIMs and monitoring systems is in place at the southbound of the IMA to implement the required abstraction.
+The IMA is a uniform abstraction layer introduced in order to hide the specific technological implementation of the VIM / WAN Infrastructure Manager (WIM) and monitoring subsystems in each slice segment.
+A uniform northbound interface offered by IMA allows the SRO to perform his specific functions in an abstracted way: a technology specific, pluggable adaptation layer to different VIMs/WIMs and monitoring systems is in place at the south-bound of the IMA to implement the required abstraction.

-Finally, the Slice Database is the main component for storing the information related to the different end-to-end slices.
+Finally, the Slice Database is the component specifically introduced for storing the information related to the different end-to-end slices.